Hayley was diagnosed with epilepsy when she was just nine years old after having her first seizure in primary school.

-Now her mother, Alana Anderson wants to help raise awareness of SUDEP.
+Now her mother, Alana wants to help raise awareness of SUDEP.

 Alana said: “Hayley was officially diagnosed when she was in primary 5.